Matthew-Mosior/Basic-Variant-Parser/README.md

 ## Introduction

 [Ensembl's](https://github.com/Ensembl) [Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep) (**vep**) provides functional annotations of genomic variants.
-However, the output of **vep** can be hard to parse, especially due to the **Extra** column.
-This **Extra** column contains very useful data that is nested within semi-colon demimited fields that creates problems for further analysis.
-This script, implemented in [Haskell](https://www.haskell.org/), provides a conversion of the standard output of **vep** to a fully tab-delimited version of **vep** output that is fully and easily accessible to downstream filtration and further parsing.
+However, the output of **vep**, as well as **variant-calling format (vcf)** files, can be hard to parse especially due nested key-value pair fields common to both file types.
+This script, implemented in [Haskell](https://www.haskell.org/), provides a conversion of the standard output of **vep** and **vcf** to a fully tab-delimited version of output that is fully and easily accessible to downstream filtration and further parsing.

 ## Prerequisites